How to Tell a Story in a 15-Second Video

 Picturing small children, cute pets, ridiculous or dramatic situations are the most effective ways of making a video story affective.
 Find the soft spot of your audience – and don’t be afraid to use it.
-However, do not go overboard – your video has to be natural, otherwise, there is a chance that you will just annoy your audience.
+However, do not go overboard – your video has to be authentic and natural, otherwise, there is a chance that you will just annoy your audience.

 Storytelling is a real treasure of video marketing.
 Sharing stories has always been (and will always be!) relevant and appealing to people of all ages.
 Don’t miss a chance to engage your audience with an exciting video story!

 Do you use storytelling for marketing purposes?
 Let us know in the comments!